 Often just as important as managing money, skillfully budgeting your time is essential, as you’ll frequently work on tight deadlines and adhere to strict day-of itineraries.

-Event planning skill #7: Creativity
+Event management skill #7: Creativity

 Despite what you might think, creativity isn’t an innate quality reserved for a select few — it’s a learnable skill you can build over time.

 While seasoned event pros generally rely on established processes and systems to stay organised, they also know how to flex their imagination to bring a vision to life.
 Through creative brainstorming and calculated risk-taking, the most inspired event creators infuse passion and originality into each of their events.
 For most event pros, this is the fun part!